Web Design and Web Development Career Information

 - Exceptional skills with creative software such as Adobe Photoshop, Illustrator, and similar programs

-Can You Tell Me How to Become a Web Designer?
+How To Become a Web Designer

-Although you can certainly teach yourself the technical skills that are required to produce websites, many professional web designers have, at minimum, received some kind of formal training in graphic design.
+Many professional web designers have, at minimum, received some kind of formal training in graphic design.
 In fact, an educational background in graphic design is often what separates the amateurs from the pros.

 Good web design is built upon a strong foundation of graphic design fundamentals.
 Once you understand basic design principles, you are then ready to learn the stuff that is unique to web design.
 Learning the technical skills (such as how to use particular programs or how to write HTML and CSS) should not take priority over learning how to actually design.
 The tools of the job are always changing, but basic design fundamentals never do.